Eco Church

 ‘In the beginning God created the heavens and the earth.
 The earth was formless and empty, and darkness covered the deep waters.
 And the Spirit of God was hovering over the surface of the waters.’
 (Genesis 1.1-2: New Living Translation)

-There is information about climate and the A Rocha Green Church Award.
+There is more information about climate and the A Rocha Green Church Award.
 More information about this can be found on the A Rocha Website

 Find out more about Climate issues from the BBC News Website Climate pages.